The group were some of the first puritans to settle in North America during the Great Puritan Migration in the 17th century.

 Second son of John Turner

-In late November, Resolved White also gave birth to a baby, Peregrine White, on board the Mayflower while it was anchored in Cape Cod Harbor.
+In late November, Susanna White also gave birth to a baby, Peregrine White, on board the Mayflower while it was anchored in Cape Cod Harbor.

 When Did the Pilgrims Arrive in New England?